Mediacorp 5: As an all-English channel

 On 1 October 1994, SBC was privatised into a new holding company, Singapore International Media (SIM), with four business units: Channel 5 would become a unit of the Television Corporation of Singapore (TCS).
 Channel 5 replaced its family-friendly programmes (sitcoms such as Boy Meets World, Blossom and Major Dad and drama series such as Homefront and Murder, She Wrote) on Sunday afternoons with action-related programming (the rollerblade game show Blade Warriors, Kung Fu: The Legend Continues and Acapulco H.E.A.T., considered by The Straits Times as a "flesh parade disguised as a drama series") in late 1994 as viewership ratings showed that families would tune in to fast-paced action programmes in the 12pm-3pm slot, an "appreciable rise" according to a Nielsen survey.
 The mid-late afternoon slot was still dedicated to family-friendly content.

 On 29 September 1995, Channel 5 became the second channel in Singapore to begin 24-hour broadcasting.
 Local programming on Channel 5 during the 6 to 11 pm prime time in the week from 26 June to 2 July 1995 was at 41%, while in March 1996 it was at 37%.
 In March 1996, much of the slots for local programmes during prime time were replaced with "imported shows".
 Chicago Hope, which used to air at midnight, moved to prime time, instead of using these slots for repeats of local productions.

 The viewership share of Channel 5 according to Nielsen Survey Research Singapore data was at 60% in September 1995, dipping to 57% in February 1996.
 Channel 5 shuffled most of its programmes to different time slots and days throughout April 1996, prioritising its local programmes than "foreign imports" as TCS has almost reached the aim of 80% local content during prime time.
 Notably, Murder One which aired at prime time moved to midnight on Wednesdays despite its loyal following.

 In 1997, Channel 5 began increasing local production by commissioning programmes from Zhao Wei Films and Canada-based UTV International.
 By this period, Channel 5 had 40 hours a week of local programming.
-With the launch of Channel NewsAsia in 1999, the channel cut its news service to one bulletin a day (9:30pm) while increasing its entertainment output during primetime hours.
+With the launch of CNA in 1999, the channel cut its news service to one bulletin a day (9:30pm) while increasing its entertainment output during primetime hours.